chrisriz1/NetflixPowerBiDashboard/README.md

 <ins>**Tools Used**</ins>

-Microsoft Power BI: For data visualization and interactive dashboards.
+<ins>Microsoft Power BI:</ins> For data visualization and interactive dashboards.

-Microsoft Excel: Used for initial data cleaning and preprocessing.
+<ins>Microsoft Excel:</ins> Used for initial data cleaning and preprocessing.

-GitHub: To version control and share the analysis.
+<ins>GitHub:</ins> To version control and share the analysis.